Antonia Hylton: Career

 Hylton was a correspondent for the news show The Report on Quibi until the platform shut down.
 She is currently a reporter for NBC News.
 In 2021 she became the co-reporter for NBC's Southlake, a podcast about how a group of white students' use of a racial epithet began a cascade of controversy around critical race theory in the suburb of Southlake, Texas.
 The podcast received accolades including a Peabody Award, a Scripps Howard Award, and it was named a finalist for the Pulitzer Prize for Audio Reporting.
+In 2022 she won a News and Documentary Emmy Award for Outstanding Emerging Journalist.

 Hylton has spoken on bias she has experienced as a Black woman reporter.
 She has also discussed the importance of authenticity in her reporting work.

-Hylton has served as a judge for the American Mosaic Journalism Prize every year since 2019.
+She has served as a judge for the American Mosaic Journalism Prize every year since 2019.

+In 2024 Hylton published her debut book, Madness: Race and Insanity in a Jim Crow Asylum, about Crownsville Hospital.
+The book was a New York Times best seller.

+In 2025, it was announced Hylton would depart NBC News to co-host The Weekend: Primetime alongside Ayman Mohyeldin, Catherine Rampell and Elise Jordan, which debuted in May 2025.

+Personal life

+Hylton was diagnosed with a rare neuroendocrine tumor on her colon when she was 30.
+She had the tumor removed and the cancer did not spread.